SpellarBot/open-data-catalog/README.md

 Launch ATSD and Axibase Collector containers and specify the URL to the dataset in the `DATASET_URL` variable.

-For this walk-through, the dataset is [Seattle City Budget](./datasets/socrata/55z8-f4gi.md) and the URL is provided in the **Data: JSON** field.
+For this walk-through, the dataset is [Seattle City Budget](./socrata/55z8-f4gi.md) published at the following URL which is also listed in the **Data: JSON** field on the dataset summary page.

 ```elm
 https://data.seattle.gov/api/views/55z8-f4gi/rows.json